nonZero/setups/project-structure.md

 Make sure [`pipenv`](http://pipenv.readthedocs.io/en/latest/) is installed globally on your development machine.
 To install `pipenv`:

-* On Windows: Run the following (when no virtualenv is activated!!!)
+* On Windows: Run the following (when no virtualenv is activated!!!
+You might need to run this as an administrator.)

         pip install pipenv